Dead Men Talking

 the aftermath clearly dovetailed with his enormous ambitions.
 Within

-a few years, every one of the conspirators would be dead, some by
+a few years, every one of the conspirators would be dead, some by their

-assassination, but as the chief heir to Caesar's tremendous fortune
+the chief heir to Caesar's tremendous fortune and powerful family name,

-and powerful family name, he commanded the loyalty of the Roman middle
+he commanded the loyalty of the Roman middle and lower classes outraged

-and lower classes outraged by the murder of their champion.
-He would
+by the murder of their champion.
+He would become Rome's first emperor,

-become Rome's first emperor, known as Caesar Augustus.
+known as Caesar Augustus.

 Two years later, his dead uncle would be formally deified as "the